-The intentions form will be used for the school to develop timetable option blocks.
-Students indicate what combination of subjects they are considering at GCSE on this form.
-This information will be used to create an options form with subject blocks that suit as many of our students' choices as possible.
+The Intentions Form will be used for the school to develop timetable option blocks.
+Students indicate what combination of subjects they are considering at GCSE on the Intentions Form.
+This information will be used to create an Options Form with subject blocks that suit as many of our students' choices as possible.
 Our aim is to give you at least three out of your first four choices from Group 3, with the vast majority of students getting all four.
-Certain subject combinations will not be possible on the options form or if students subsequently change their minds.
+Certain subject combinations will not be possible on the final Options Form, and should a GCSE subject not have sufficient interest, we may not be able to run it.